Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 - Lightly grease a sheet pan with olive oil.

-- Roast in the oven for 1-3 hours until dry and somewhat shriveled but not crips.
-Time will depend on the number of tomatoes you’ve used and your oven temp.
+- Roast in the oven for 1 to 3 hours until dry and somewhat shriveled but not crisp.
+Roasting time will depend on the number of tomatoes you’ve used and your oven temp.

 - Once the tomatoes are cool, remove the rosemary and garlic and drizzle with a tablespoon of olive oil.
 Divide into freezer bags, label, and freeze until you need them.

-You can use the gems in pasta, soups, bruschetta, sandwiches, grain salads and regular salads, as a pizza topping — and to kick up the flavor of storebought marinara or homemade marinara.
+You can use these gems in pasta, soups, bruschetta, sandwiches, grain salads, regular salads, and as a pizza topping.
+Use them to add more flavor to store-bought marinara or homemade marinara.
 Just about anything!

 5. Let’s Eat Pie!
 Bull Garlington’s “Easy Tomato Pie” Recipe